wxyz-abcd/node-haxball/README.md

       - `WebSocketChangeOriginAllowed`: browsers' websocket libraries do not allow origin change for security reasons, so we need a proxy server to change the websocket request's origin for us.
 If `true`, we do not need a proxy server. (we can do that in NW.js, for example)
       - `WebSocketUrl`: proxy websocket url address to use when trying to create or join a room. should end with a `/`.
 Is appended `host` or `client` at the end while being used.
 Defaults to: `wss://p2p.haxball.com/` for host and `wss://p2p2.haxball.com/` for client.
       - `HttpUrl`: proxy http url address to use when trying to create or join a room. should end with a `/`.
 Is appended `host` or `client` at the end while being used.
 Defaults to: `https://www.haxball.com/rs/`.
+    - `stunServer`: the url address of an external stun server that is required for the communication via WebRTC to work correctly.
+Defaults to: `stun:stun.l.google.com:19302`.
     - `proxyAgent`: a global custom proxy agent for this api object.
 This method does not work in browsers.
 Defaults to `null`.
     - `fixNames`: fix some important variable names or not.
 Defaults to: `true`.
     - `version`: Haxball's expected version number.
 Defaults to: `9`.